Rawan-Alahmadi/IdeaFoundry/README.md

    which local players already occupy the space, or what Monsha'at requires.
 Answers calibrated to San Francisco, delivered to a market they do not describe.
-3. **The output is not defensible.** Even when the answer is right, the founder cannot tell which sentence came from a source and which the model invented — so it cannot be shown to an accelerator, an investor, or a co-founder.
+3. **The output is not defensible.** Even when the answer is right, the founder cannot tell which sentence came from a source and which the model invented so it cannot be shown to an accelerator, an investor, or a co-founder.

-Every component below answers one of those three failures.
-Nothing is here because a rubric asked for it.

 ---

 ## How it works